How Does Low Testosterone Affect Men?

-Testosterone is a natural hormone responsible for the normal growth and development of the male sex organs and for maintenance of other sexual characteristics.
+Testosterone is a natural hormone responsible for the normal growth and development of certain male organs and for maintenance of other masculine traits.
 In men, testosterone is produced in the testes (the reproductive glands that also produce sperm) and regulated by the hypothalamus and pituitary gland.
-With low levels of testosterone, men can experience a decrease in energy and libido, increase in body fat, and emotional changes.
+With low testosterone levels, men can experience a decrease in energy and libido, increase in body fat, and emotional changes.

 A decrease in testosterone levels is to be expected as men age.
 Other factors can also contribute to low T, including chronic health issues such as diabetes or obesity, medications such as corticosteroids or trauma.
-Our comprehensive health assessment tests for low testosterone levels as well as a multitude of other related issues and can be treated with customized, testosterone replacement therapy healthcare plans.
+Our comprehensive health assessment tests for low testosterone levels as well as a multitude of other related issues and can be treated with customized, testosterone replacement therapy treatment plans.

 How Common Is Low Testosterone?

 It’s hard to pin down an exact number for exactly how common testosterone deficiency is among men.
 The condition becomes drastically more common as men age, and it’s estimated that as many as 40% of older men have low testosterone.

 Many men, especially younger men, are nervous to seek treatment for low testosterone.
-While symptoms differ from person to person, men with low testosterone also experience a decrease in sex drive, erectile dysfunction, and heart disease.
+While symptoms differ from person to person, men with low testosterone also experience a decrease in libido, erectile dysfunction, and heart disease.
 Waiting to seek help can lead to the late detection and worsening of these progressive conditions.

 Signs and Symptoms of Low Testosterone